 What It DoesThis bill bans the use of chokeholds, neck restraints, and military equipment and limits the use of tear gas by police officers.
 This bill also requires police officers to be reasonably identifiable while on duty and specifies the process for which a police officer may conduct vehicular pursuit, enter an enclosure for purpose of arrest, and execute a warrant.

 Bill StatusAmended to weaken, this bill passed the House on February 27.
-Amended on the Senate floor to weaken further, but passed the Senate on April 6.
-The House refused to concur on amendments passed by the Senate, so the House and Senate will hold a conference to reconcile.
+Amended on the Senate floor to weaken further and passed on April 6.
+The bill passed the legislature and is waiting for the governor to sign into law.

 Community Oversight Boards – HB 1203